US cities › California › Los Angeles

 Los Angeles noise map: where the city is loudest

-Los Angeles ranks seventh in the US, with 9.8% of its nearly four million residents — the largest absolute number of any city — living above 60 dB, and 3.7% above 70 dB.
+Los Angeles ranks 15th in the US, with 9.8% of its nearly four million residents — the largest absolute number of any city — living above 60 dB, and 3.7% above 70 dB.
 The map is a portrait of the most famous freeway network in the world, plus LAX’s approach over the southwest.

 Last updated:

-| US rank (of 100 largest cities) | #7 |
+| US rank (of 297 cities, 100k+ pop) | #15 |

 |---|---|